Perleche (cracks at corners of mouth)

 Why are my lips cracked at the corners?

-How do I fix perleche (cracks at corners of the mouth)?
+How do I fix perleche (cracks at the corners of the mouth)?

 What if my perleche isn’t getting better?

-Usually, the steps above can help most people clear up perleche.
-Sometimes bacteria on the skin can keep perleche from healing, so you can add a topical antibiotic like Neosporin (NOTE: some people have an allergy to ingredients in Neosporin, so stop if Neosporin is making it worse).
-Look for a board-certified dermatologist in your area.
+Most perleche improves with the steps above.
+If it persists, bacteria on the skin may be slowing healing.
+You can try a topical antibiotic like Neosporin (stop if it causes irritation or an allergic reaction).
+For stubborn cases, see a board-certified dermatologist in your area.
 If you are in or near Utah, see one of my excellent colleagues at the University of Utah or me virtually with Honeydew.

 DISCLAIMER